asimwe1/rust_chatapp/site/guide/state.md

 URL, and we use the same convention here.
-Excepting the long-winded types, the code is fairly straightforward: the `DATABASE_URL` environment variable is stored in the `DATABASE_URL` static, and an `r2d2::Pool` is created using the default configuration parameter and a Diesel `SqliteConnection` `ConnectionManager`.
+Excepting the long-winded types, the code is fairly straightforward: the `DATABASE_URL` environment variable is stored in the `DATABASE_URL` static, and an `r2d2::Pool` is created using the default configuration parameters and a Diesel `SqliteConnection` `ConnectionManager`.

 ```rust